 - A. The officer shall notify the facility Watch Commander immediately unless exigent circumstances delay notification. - B. All OC use shall be documented in a Facility Incident Report (IR) prior to the end of the shift on which the use of force occurred, unless directed by a supervisor that it can be completed at a later date and time.
 Incident Reports can be located in the JJC Case Management System.
 Documentation of each incident shall include at the minimum: - 1.
 Date, time and location of incident; - 2.
 Youth(s) name and DOB; - 3.
 A complete description of the OC use and the results obtained; - 4.
 A clear and factual justification for the OC use, including attempts to use less restrictive measures and any de-escalation efforts prior to deployment; - 5.
 Extent of injury or complaint of injury to the youth(s), officer(s) or other person(s); - 6.
-A description of all aftercare procedures and/or medical referrals or treatment; - 7.
+A description of all aftercare procedures and/or medical referrals or treatment: including that the youth is fully decontaminated or is no longer suffering the effects of the chemical agent, or youth self terminates decontamination; - 7.
 Other pertinent facts surrounding the incident; and - 8.
-Names of all witnesses including youth(s), officer(s), or civilian staff. - 9.
+Names of all witnesses including youth(s), officer(s), or civilian staff and - 9.
 Parental or guardian notification

-An officer(s) shall also provide a synopsis of what transpired and that shall be noted in the youth's file and the appropriate unit log which are located in the JJC Case Management System.
+An officer(s) shall also provide a synopsis of what transpired, which shall be noted in the youth's file and the appropriate unit log which are located in the JJC Case Management System.